 Yes, I eat them too.
 And I enjoy every last morsel.
 And so do my kids.
 Which kind of freaks me out a little.
 Because how can something sit on a convenience store shelf for weeks on end without getting moldy or stale?
 Unless it’s loaded with chemicals.

-I prefer my donuts to be loaded with farm fresh eggs.
+I prefer my crumb donuts to be loaded with farm fresh eggs.
 And nutmeg.
 And tangy sour cream.
 And drowned in a cinnamon-vanilla glaze.
 And totally encrusted with buttery brown sugar crumbly-crumbs.

 The fact that you’re even here at all tells me that you need little convincing that homemade is better than store bought, so lets just talk about how fabulous these babies are.
 The cake is so tender it’s almost creamy.
 They’re subtly sweet with the barest whisper of freshly grated nutmeg.

 They’re totally immersed in this sweet glaze that forms a thin crust all around.
-The outside is dry, but it shatters and gives way to a gooey interior.
+The outside is dry, but it shatters and gives way to a moist interior.
 The cinnamon and vanilla hit you like whoa.

 And the crumbs.
 Those crumbs!
 A little crunch, a little tender, almost granular quality between your teeth.
 Butter, brown sugar, a little flour, and a lot of warm, spicy cinnamon.